Kossit73/Broiler_chicken_Financial_Model/README.md

 providing alternates on the command line) lets you persist bespoke analytics setups outside the codebase.

+When you need faster runs (for example in CI or quick iteration loops) you can skip the heaviest analytics modules by adding `--analytics-mode summary`.
+The summary plan keeps the core metrics, DSCR traces, trend tables, break-even analysis, and valuation outputs intact while deferring Monte Carlo, goal seek, predictive ML, scenario planning, and custom simulations until you explicitly request them.

 The command creates the `outputs/` directory (if needed) and writes:

 - `assumptions_summary.(csv|json)` – four-schedule table (Production,